WW2 - "Carrots Help you see in the dark"

 Britain's Air Ministry spread the word that a diet of carrots helped pilots

 see German bombers attacking at night.
-That was a lie intended to cover the real
+That was mis-information intended to cover the real

 matter of what was underpinning the Royal Air Force's successes: the latest,

-highly efficient on board, Airborne Interception Radar, also known as AI.
+highly efficient on board, Airborne Interception Radar, also known as AIR.
 The

 secret new system pinpointed some enemy bombers before they reached the English